ArchipelagoMW/Archipelago/worlds/sa2b/docs/setup_en.md

 - "The following mods didn't load correctly: SA2B_Archipelago: DLL error - The specified module could not be found."
 	- Make sure the `APCpp.dll` is in the same folder as the `sonic2app.exe`.
 (See Installation Procedures step 6)

+- "sonic2app.exe - Entry Point Not Found"
+	- Make sure the `APCpp.dll` is up to date.
+Follow Installation Procedures step 6 to update the dll.

 - Game is running too fast (Like Sonic).
 	- Limit framerate using the mod manager: